gravitational/teleport/docs/4.2/aws_terraform_guide.md

 !!! note "How to set"
     `export TF_VAR_region="us-west-2"`

-The AWS region to run in, pick from the supported list in the README
+The AWS region to run in.
+You should pick from the supported list as detailed in the [README](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/README.md).

 ### cluster_name

 !!! note "How to set"
-    `export TF_VAR_cluster_name="teleport.example.com"`
+    `export TF_VAR_cluster_name="example-cluster"`

-The cluster name is the Teleport cluster name to use.
-This should be unique, and not contain spaces or other special characters.
+The cluster name is the internal Teleport cluster name to use.
+This should be unique, and not contain spaces, dots (.) or other special characters.
 This will appear in the web UI for your cluster and cannot be changed after creation without rebuilding your cluster from scratch, so choose carefully.
-A good example might be `teleport.domain.com` where `domain.com` is your company domain.

 ### ami_name